-- reasonable time, provide access to meetings, or otherwise comply with the provisions of this chapter, subject to appeal. - (f) Make any finding and order any other remedy to the same extent as provided by the court under RSA 91-A:8. - IV.
-The ombudsman may draw negative inferences from a party's failure to participate and comply with orders during the review process. - V. In implementing the provisions of this section, the ombudsman shall follow the procedures established by the commission pursuant to RSA 541-A. - VI.
+(e) Order a public body or public agency to disclose requested records within a reasonable time, provide access to meetings, or otherwise comply with the provisions of this chapter, subject to appeal.

+9 (f) Make any finding and order any other remedy to the same extent as provided by the 10 court under RSA 91-A:8.

+11 IV.
+The ombudsman may draw negative inferences from a party's failure to participate and 12 comply with orders during the review process.

+V. In implementing the provisions of this section, the ombudsman shall follow the procedures established by the commission pursuant to RSA 541-A.

+VI.
 The ombudsman shall determine whether there have been any violations of this chapter and issue a ruling within 30 calendar days following the deadline for receipt of the parties' submissions.
 This 30-day deadline may be extended to a reasonable time frame by the ombudsman for good cause.
 The ombudsman may also expedite resolution of the complaint upon a showing of good cause.
-Rulings on expedited complaints shall be issued within 10 business days, or sooner where necessary. - VII.
-The ombudsman shall, where necessary and appropriate under the law, access governmental records in camera that a public body or public agency believes are exempt in order to make a ruling concerning whether the public body or public agency shall release the records or portions thereof to the public.
-The ombudsman shall maintain the confidentiality of records provided to the ombudsman by a public body or public agency under this section and shall return the records to the public body or public agency when the ombudsman's review is complete.
-All records submitted to the ombudsman for review shall be exempt from the public disclosure provisions of RSA 91-A during such review. - VIII.
-Nothing in this section shall affect the ability of a person to seek relief in superior court under RSA 91-A:7, I in lieu of this process. - 91-A:7-d Appeal and Enforcement.
+Rulings on expedited complaints shall be issued within 10 business days, or sooner where necessary.

+21The ombudsman shall, where necessary and appropriate under the law, access VII.
+22governmental records in camera that a public body or public agency believes are exempt in order to 23make a ruling concerning whether the public body or public agency shall release the records or portions thereof to the public.
+The ombudsman shall maintain the confidentiality of records 2425provided to the ombudsman by a public body or public agency under this section and shall return 26the records to the public body or public agency when the ombudsman's review is complete.
+All 27records submitted to the ombudsman for review shall be exempt from the public disclosure 28provisions of RSA 91-A during such review.

+VIII.
+Nothing in this section shall affect the ability of a person to seek relief in superior court under RSA 91-A:7, I in lieu of this process.

+91-A:7-d Appeal and Enforcement.

-- I. Any party may appeal the ombudsman's final ruling to the superior court by filing a notice of appeal in superior court no more than 30 calendar days after the ombudsman's ruling is issued.
+I. Any party may appeal the ombudsman's final ruling to the superior court by filing a notice of appeal in superior court no more than 30 calendar days after the ombudsman's ruling is issued.
 The ombudsman's ruling shall be attached to the document initiating the appeal, admitted as a full exhibit by the superior court, considered by the judge during deliberations, and specifically addressed in the court's written order.
 Citizen-initiated appeals shall have no filing fee or surcharge.
 The public body or public agency shall pay the sheriff's service costs if the public body or public agency, or its attorney, declines to accept service.
-Nothing in this section shall prevent a superior court from staying an ombudsman's decision pending appeal to the superior court. - II.
-A superior court appeal of the ombudsman's ruling shall review the ruling de novo. - III.
-If the ombudsman's final ruling is not appealed, the ombudsman shall, after the deadline has passed, follow up with all parties, as required, to verify compliance with rulings issued.
+Nothing in this section shall prevent a

+1 superior court from staying an ombudsman's decision pending appeal to the superior court.

+II.
+A superior court appeal of the ombudsman's ruling shall review the ruling de novo.

+3 III.
+If the ombudsman's final ruling is not appealed, the ombudsman shall, after the deadline has passed, follow up with all parties, as required, to verify compliance with rulings 4 $\mathbf{5}$ issued.